You'll need average fitness levels to manage the hikes and paddles, and be at least a basic swimmer to enjoy the swim spots to their fullest

 What is the food like?

-Breakfasts at camp are filling with generous portions of cereal, toast Muesli, Fruit, Pancakes, Waffles, Tea, Coffee, Porridge, local sourced yogurt, tea and coffee.
+Breakfasts at camp include a selection of cereal, toast, muesli, fruit, pancakes, waffles, porridge, locally sourced yoghurt, tea and coffee.
 Packed lunches include sandwiches, crisps, cake and chocolate.
 You'll need to bring your own snacks and drinks for the activities each day.
-Dinners are not included; your host will arrange a trip to the Glyntwrog Inn - a friendly local village pub in the heart of the Welsh countryside, offering a great selection of drinks and serving hearty food made using locally sourced ingredients.
-You should budget around £20 for dinner and a drink - extra if you fancy a few post-swim pints!
+Dinners are not included; your host will arrange a trip to the Glyntwrog Inn – a friendly village pub in the heart of the Welsh countryside, offering a great selection of drinks and serving hearty food made using locally sourced ingredients.
+You should budget around £20 for dinner and a drink (or a bit extra if you fancy a few post-swim pints!).

 What is the accommodation like?

-Nestled in the spectacular Caernarfon countryside, Pen y Bwlch overlooks mountains and rivers on the edge of Snowdonia National Park.
-This is a secluded retreat with lots of space and an off-grid feel, but it’s also just a 15-minute drive from Llanberis, at the foot of Snowdon.
+Nestled in the spectacular Caernarfon countryside, Pen y Bwlch overlooks mountains and rivers on the edge of Eryri (Snowdonia) National Park.
+This is a secluded retreat with lots of space and an off-grid feel, but it’s also just a 15-minute drive from Llanberis, at the foot of Yr Wyddfa (Snowdon).
 Simple facilities include eco-composting toilets, hot showers and drying facilities in the barn.
-You'll stay in bell tents which typically sleep up to 4 people.
+You'll stay in bell tents, with up to four people sharing.
 You'll need to bring your own sleeping bag, sleeping mat and pillow.

 There are not enough bell tents to offer a private bell tent, however, your host can provide a solo tent if you prefer to sleep alone.
 See Optional Extras for the price.